haskell/core-libraries-committee/guides/functor-combinator-instances-and-class1s.md

 This is a breaking change:

-1. People could define e.g. `Eq1` without `Eq`, or `Eq2` without `Eq1`
+1. People can no longer define e.g. `Eq1` without `Eq`, or `Eq2` without `Eq1`

-2. People could write complicated instances on various abstract machinary that doesn't abide by the new superclasses.
+2. People can no longer write complicated instances on various abstract machinery that doesn't abide by the new superclasses.

 However, the breakage is of limited scope.
-An impact analysis (please see [comments following here](https://github.com/haskell/core-libraries-committee/issues/10#issuecomment-1166669613)) showed that a only handle of packages that sucessfully pass dependency resolution on Stackage `nightly-2022-06-17` break with this change.
+An impact analysis (please see [comments following here](https://github.com/haskell/core-libraries-committee/issues/10#issuecomment-1166669613)) showed that only a few of the packages that sucessfully pass dependency resolution on Stackage `nightly-2022-06-17` break with this change.
 Patches have been submitted to each of them.

-The migration policy for this change is backward-compatible: you can migrate already and still retain compatibility with existing GHCs.
+The migration policy for this change is backwards-compatible: you can migrate already and still retain compatibility with existing GHCs.
 Because of this, CLC suggests applying patches at your earliest convenience.

 1. Add any missing instances